schar/PLA/README.md

 common domain.
 Ill-formed updates rejected at runtime.
 Natural lattice structure on states.
 - **PLA** — Stack-based (de Bruijn) assignments.
 States are predicates of stacks tagged with their common length.
 Ill-formed updates rejected at runtime.
-States form a lattice, but not a terribly useful or intuitive one.
-- **PLASafe** — Stack-based assignments with type-level domain and extension indices, enforcing well-formedness at compile time.
-Another weird lattice structure.
+- **PLASafe** — Stack-based assignments with type-level domain and extension indices, ensuring well-formedness at compile time.

-Each system provides static and dynamic interpretations.
+Each system provides static and dynamic interpretation functions.
 These are equivalent in the PLA fragments and Strawson-equivalent in the EDPL fragment (`evalStatic` is total, but `evalDPL` is not).

 ## Build & run

+The `.cabal` file requires [GHC `9.6.7`](https://www.haskell.org/ghcup/), but works up to `9.14.1`.

 ```bash
 cabal build all